mrrogercampbell/intro-to-react-lesson-plan/README.md

 # Lesson Outline:

-## Thinking in React
+## Thinking in React -
-Lesson intro.
-Talk students through the high-level overview of the principals of React and how to conceptualize utilizing it while designing and building applications.
+This section gives an overview of the principals of React and how to conceptualize utilizing it while designing and building applications.
 - Key Takeaways:
 	- How React allows you to modularize `Encapsulation`
-	- Reexplaining the concept `Separation of Concerns` and how it is redesigned within React
+	- Review `Separation of Concerns` and how it is redesigned within React

 ### What is a framework?
 Section intro which allows the instructor to explain/review the concept of a framework.